-NMI academic course work may be completed from wherever students are, anywhere in the world, provided the student has access to basic computer resources including word processing and e-mail.
+NMI academic course work may be completed from wherever students are (with exceptions - see **below), anywhere in the world, provided the student has access to basic computer resources including word processing and e-mail.

 At this time, NMI is not accepting new out-of-country clinical placements (with exceptions - see * below).
 United States residents interested in obtaining clinical training abroad may choose to do so, but the clinical experiences that they attend while abroad will not count toward NMI's clinical experience requirements for student-assistant under preceptor supervision or student-primary under preceptor supervision phases of clinical training.